mqsrr/CoffeeSpace/README.md

 * Decorator
 * Api versioning
 * Logging
+* In Memory Transactional Outbox

 There is no such difficult logic, it simply implements CRUD operation for products, but still has some features, which I would like to show.

 The ProductApi provides CRUD operations for managing products, and it is responsible for verifying the stock of orders.**If the order item's title is not found in the ProductApi database, the product cannot be fulfilled, and the order is moved to the cancel state.**

-**ProductApi is designed to be used by clients for product retrieval and creation.** To modify the behavior of the IProductRepository, **the decorator pattern is implemented.
-With Scrutor, decorators can be added to an existing implementation of interface without altering the original code.** The CachedProductRepository is an example of such a decorator, which implements caching functionality to improve performance.
+**ProductApi is designed to be used by clients for product retrieval and creation.** To modify the behavior of the `IProductRepository`, **the decorator pattern is implemented.
+With Scrutor, decorators can be added to an existing implementation of interface without altering the original code.** The `CachedProductRepository` is an example of such a decorator, which implements caching functionality to improve performance.

 ```cs
 internal sealed class ProductRepository : IProductRepository